JuliaHealth/OMOPCDMCohortCreator.jl/docs/src/tutorials/beginner_tutorial.md

 eunomia = Eunomia()
 ```

-## Connecting to the Eunomia Database
+## Connecting to the Eunomia Database :floppy_disk:

 After you have finished your set up in the Julia, we need to establish a connection to the Eunomia SQLite database that we will use for the rest of the tutorial: